Dario Amodei

 Core Ideas

 Scaling is real but dangerous.
-Amodei's career is built around the belief that scaling can produce qualitatively more capable AI systems.
+Amodei's career is built around the belief that scaling can produce more capable AI systems in predictable ways.
 Unlike simple accelerationist rhetoric, his public argument usually pairs scaling with catastrophic-risk concern.

 Safety must become empirical.
 From Concrete Problems in AI Safety through Anthropic's model evaluations and red-team work, Amodei's safety posture emphasizes measurable failures, evaluations, safeguards, and operational thresholds.